6PATyCb/willow/README.md

 Updated esp-adf to 2.7

-Added language selection.
+Added UI language selection.
 Available in EN or RU.
 Very simple implementation and not for all texts.

 # How to build firmware